uperl/Test2-Tools-MemoryCycle/README.md

 # CAVEATS

-This module is based on and quite similar to [Test::Memory::Cycle](https://metacpan.org/pod/Test::Memory::Cycle), but that module includes more tests and features than this one.
-That is because so far I only really need the one test.
-Others may be added in the future.
+This module is based on and quite similar to [Test::Memory::Cycle](https://metacpan.org/pod/Test::Memory::Cycle).
+That module is more mature, and has more features.
+So far I only need the one test function.
+Other features may be added in the future.

 # SEE ALSO